zerodaycode/canyon-book/src/crud_mapping/quick_note.md

 }
 ```

-But, if you prefer, `Canyon` comes with a prebuild solution to this that reduces the presented
-above to only this:
+`Canyon` also comes with a prebuilt solution to this that reduces the presented above to only this:

 ```rust
 #[canyon]